-Pronounced as “rew-ka,” RVCA’s name was first developed out of the “V” and “A” that symbolizes the balance and opposites and how they live side by side – nature and industrialization, woman and man, past and present, future, today, and tomorrow.
-And, life above all.
+Pronounced as “rew-ka,” RVCA’s name was first developed out of the “V” and “A” which symbolizes the balance and opposites and how they live side by side – nature and industrialization, woman and man, past and present, future, today, and tomorrow.
+And life above all.

 The brainchild of PM Tenore, RVCA transcends the limits of traditional action sports apparel.
 A design-driven lifestyle brand free from passing trends, it appears as a natural on shelves of boutiques of local skate shops.

 Tenore’s original intention was to create a platform for RVCA that combines art, music, fashion, and a modern lifestyle distinctively.
 The forefront of this vision has been RVCA’s Artist Network Program – a venture founded to showcase the talents of both accomplished and unknown artists that inspire our generation.